orelrafa/FED_EN/README.md

     Implmentation: FORM MASRIAH

-    Class food:
+    Class food(?):
     Name:
     Category:
     Calories:
     Description:
     Photo(?)

-                   get
-                   set
+    - getters and setters

 getSumOfCalories(month/year){
-if given month & year then get the month of that year

-      if given year then get sum of the year
+if given month & year then get the month of that year if given year then get sum of the year
 }

 2. The user can get a detailed report per specific month and year.